 A CMS user is anyone that has access to the CMS.
 CMS users typically have access to specific Groups.
 Examples of Groups include your department, school, college, or project subsite.

 - Publisher: A CMS Publisher can create, save, and publish content on the website.
-As a CMS Publisher, you will be required to take more frequent training since you have a higher level of responsibility to the website.

 - Catalog Roles: The Catalog has specific processes, stages, and timelines.
 The Catalog Managers and Admin are trained in how to create and maintain the Catalog.